 Like most countries, working foreigners require the right visa.
 There are many thousands of legitimate schools that follow government rules by the book and take all the necessary legal steps.
-However, plenty of schools don’t.
+However, plenty of schools doesn’t.
 Usually, these visas are very difficult to get or require many hoops to be jumped through.
 So instead, many schools will simply hire you on a hush hush basis i.e. without the proper visa additional i.e totally illegal.

 It’s not uncommon for ESL schools to get raided by immigration regularly trying to hunt down foreigners without the proper documents.
 If you’re caught, there’s little room to argue and you’ll likely be deported.
 That is unless some bribes get thrown around to not so honest government officials and officers of the law, which believe me, it really does happen.
 Who knew teaching English could be such a dirty business.

 If you’re lucky enough to teach in a public school (unlikely but still possible given the right qualifications), then this isn’t as much of an issue.
-For after school programs i.e. schools which are paid for, it immediately becomes a recipe for disaster.
+For after school programs i.e. schools that are paid for, it immediately becomes a recipe for disaster.
 The priority has now shifted from giving the child the best education possible to ensuring that the parents continue to pay the tuition every semester.

 It doesn’t matter how well the students are doing in class, just as long as the parents think they’re doing well.
 That little shit that misbehaves in each class or the kid that can’t follow any of the work, can you discuss it with his parents so he can improve?
 Of course not, that would give the impression that the classes aren’t working, so the parents would stop paying.
 Precious time is spent teaching superficial things like how to sing English songs may look impressive but means nothing to their overall learning.